 The Minneapolis Star Tribune posted an article about the 50th anniversary of St. Paul’s Lutheran Church moving to a new church building.
-Using this article as a case study of the Mission Orientation post from Wednesday, we can uncover much about this church’s orientation to the community.
+That article highlights how the congregation’s mission orientation shaped their decision to stay in the city.

 The article states,